-During my basement remodel we cleaned regularly to help keep dust and debris to a minimum.
+During my basement remodel, we cleaned regularly to help keep dust and debris to a minimum.
 When it was all said and done, we still had a big cleaning job with the remainder of our home.
-No matter how you try to minimize dirt and debris, they still manage to travel to many different areas of your home.
+No matter how you minimize dirt and debris, they still manage to travel to many different areas of your home.

-Here are some tips for cleaning up your home after your project is complete.
+Here are some tips for cleaning up your home after completing your project.